Leaves of Absence - UTDBP3054

 Use and Exhaustion: Sick leave cannot be used before it accrues.
 If an employee exhausts all sick leave, any further absence caused by sickness, injury or confinement due to pregnancy must be charged to other accrued paid leave.
 If all other accrued leave is exhausted, the employee will be placed on leave without pay.
 If the sickness, injury, or confinement due to pregnancy is catastrophic, the employee may apply for hours from the sick leave pool.
 (See Sick Leave Pool Policy.)

 Immediate family member is defined as those individuals who live in the same household as the employee and are related by kinship, adoption, or marriage; or are foster children certified by the Texas Department of Family and Protective Services; and an employee's child under the age of 18 years regardless of whether the child lives in the same household.
+Sick leave also may be used to care for immediate family members who do not reside in the same household only for a documented medical condition.
+In this instance only, “immediate family” is interpreted as spouse, parent, or child.

 Sickness or injury, for purposes of using sick leave, includes an absence required for medical, dental, or optical examination or treatment; or for physical therapy and laboratory work or tests as ordered by a licensed practitioner.